RobustBench/robustbench/README.md

 Robustness evaluation *in general* is not straightforward and requires adaptive attacks ([Tramer et al., (2020)](https://arxiv.org/abs/2002.08347)).
 Thus, in order to establish a reliable *standardized* benchmark, we need to impose some restrictions on the defenses we consider.
-In particular, **we accept only defenses that are (1) have non-zero gradient almost everywhere wrt the inputs, (2) have a fully deterministic forward pass (i.e. no randomness) that
+In particular, **we accept only defenses that are (1) have in general non-zero gradients wrt the inputs, (2) have a fully deterministic forward pass (i.e. no randomness) that
 (3) does not have an optimization loop.** Often, defenses that violate these 3 principles only make gradient-based attacks harder but do not substantially improve robustness ([Carlini et al., (2019)](https://arxiv.org/abs/1902.06705)) except those that can present concrete provable guarantees (e.g. [Cohen et al., (2019)](https://arxiv.org/abs/1902.02918)).

 **`RobustBench`** consists of two parts:
-- a website https://robustbench.github.io/ with the leaderboard based on many recent papers (plots below 👇)
+- a website [https://robustbench.github.io/](https://robustbench.github.io/) with the leaderboard based on many recent papers (plots below 👇)
-- a collection of the most robust models, **Model Zoo**, which are very easy to use for any application (see the tutorial below after FAQ 👇)
+- a collection of the most robust models, **Model Zoo**, which are easy to use for any downstream application (see the tutorial below after FAQ 👇)

 <!-- <p align="center"><img src="images/aa_robustness_vs_venues.png" height="275">  <img src="images/aa_robustness_vs_years.png" height="275"></p> -->
 <!-- <p align="center"><img src="images/aa_robustness_vs_reported.png" height="260">  <img src="images/aa_robustness_vs_standard.png" height="260"></p> -->